Published July 7, 2026 by Nicole Burke

 If you live somewhere with a really long growing season, you can direct sow watermelon seeds in the raised bed as soon as the threat of frost has passed and your nighttime temps are staying above 50 degrees Fahrenheit (this ensures the soil is nice and warm, just the way watermelons like it).

 If you live somewhere colder and barely have a hundred days of warm to hot weather, you can start watermelons by seed under lights indoors about 4 to 6 weeks before your last frost date.
 While I have started gourds and melons indoors before, I've found they often lag behind seeds sown right in the garden thanks to the shock of being moved.
-Transplant seedlings when they've developed a few true leaves, and make sure to keep an eye on them for the first couple weeks.
+Transplant seedlings when they've developed a few true leaves, and make sure to keep an eye on them for the first couple of weeks.

 watermelon growing in raised bed